Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 When it comes to the water dish, it is not just a matter of replenishing the water.
 Every time a dog drinks water from a bowl, the saliva goes into it, and mixed with the water, it creates a slimy film in the bowl.
 So let’s keep those bowls squeaky clean and grant them constant access to fresh, abundant water.

 Avoid human food.
-Yes, to human-grade food for dogs, but the food should be prepared according to their particular needs and calibrated in composition and caloric value.
+Yes, to human-grade food for dogs, but prepare it according to their needs, calibrating its composition and caloric value.

 Do not give dogs your chicken bones and things like that.
 Some dogs might behave as if they were garbage disposals.
 But they are not and should not be treated as such.
-Avoid feeding them the family’s leftovers, and much less, the food that has spoiled in your fridge.
+Avoid feeding them the family’s leftovers, and much less the spoiled food in your fridge.
 You and the dog will both pay for awful consequences.

 If your pup eats dry food, transferring the food to a sealed plastic container in your pantry (floor level) will keep the food clean and fresh.
 Also, you will quickly know when to buy more, and the food will be accessible and easy to serve.
-Do not keep the dry food bag open in the garage!
+Keep the dry food bag closed, especially if storing it in the garage!

-Hopefully, your dog has a comfortable bed of his own or at least a comfy, cozy corner to sleep in and feel safe.
+Hopefully, your dog has a comfortable bed or a comfy, cozy corner to sleep in and feel safe.
 Wash the bed at least every month if the bed has a removable cover.
 When dogs sleep on blankets or towels, wash all that stuff regularly.
-Dogs need a clean place too!
+Dogs need a clean place, too!

 Invest In Training

-Better to have a trained dog than to spend the few years he lives with us yelling at the poor creature when he does the wrong thing.
+It is better to have a trained dog than to spend the few years he lives with us, yelling at the poor creature when he does the wrong thing.
 Dogs are intelligent creatures.
 It is us, humans, that are inconsistent and impatient with them.
-How are they supposed to learn when we do not show them what we expect?
+How should they learn when we don’t show them what we expect?
 (But then again, we all know some people should have taken IQ tests before having human children!)